 Legal Name:

-Project Name: Project Name:
+Project Name:

-Contract Number: Reimbursment Voucher Request #
+Contract Number: Reimbursment Vou cher Request #

-Reimbursement Vouch Steel requirements as l compliance with the American Iron and nd Conditions; Paragraph 1.37 (Municipal
+Reimbursement Vouch Steel requirements as of the iron and steel products used a ner for cost reimbursement are in full mandated in Part 1: Special Terms a ph 1.42 (Non-municipal Borrowers) of compliance with the A and Conditions; Parag American Iron and raph 1.37 (Municipal

-lined or unline tanks, flan "Iron and steel products" mean the following products made primarily of iron and steel; lined or unlined pipes and fittings, manhole covers and other municipal castings, hydrants, tanks, flanges, pipe clamps and restraints, valves, structural steel, reinforced precast concrete, and construction materials (as defined in Part 1.; 1.1 Definitions).
+"Iron and steel products" means the following products made primarily of iron and steel; lined or unlined pipes and fittings, manhole covers and other municipal castings, hydrants, tanks, flanges, pipe clamps and restraints, valves, structural steel, reinforced precast concrete, and construction materials (as defined in Part 1.; 1.1 Definitions).

-incurred while underta I further certify that the costs of all of the iron and steel products produced in the United States were incurred while undertaking and administering approved project activities according to Attachment I: Scope of Work and Attachment V: DWSRF Eligible Project Costs of the loan agreement.
+I further certify that the costs of all of the iron and steel products produced in the United States were incurred while undertaking and administering approved project activities according to Attachment I: Scope of Work and Attachment V: DWSRF Eligible Project Costs of the loan agreement. g to Attachment I:

 Signature:

 Print Name:

 Title:

 Date: